fgremper/CloudStudio/ApiReference.md

 For every user in branch, a relation to the origin is given.
 This value can be EQUAL, AHEAD, BEHIND, FORK, LOCAL_BRANCH or REMOTE_BRANCH.

-Relationship With Origin   | Description
+Relationship with origin   | Description
 -------------------------- | ------------------------------------------
 EQUAL                      | The latest branch commit is the same for the user and the origin.
 AHEAD                      | The user has made commits and is directly ahead of the origin.